 Incomplete grades to be removed Note any incomplete grades and status of completion: Remediation or probation status Provide any information if you are currently on a remediation plan or probation status.
-If not, please indicate N/A: A paper or poster has been presented at a regional, state, or national psychological conference Provide APA citation, including date and conference name: A manuscript has been submitted to a journal with the student has a first author or co-author Provide APA citation, including author list, date submitted, and journal name: Preliminary/ Comprehensive exam has been successfully submitted and passed Provide date submitted: Dissertation proposed and approved by committee Provide date of dissertation proposal (or expected date), title of dissertation, and dissertation committee member names: Expected number of practicum hours completed (including master's hours) Provide list of practicum agencies, and a summary number of direct (separating therapy and assessment), indirect, and total practicum hours:
+If not, please indicate N/A: A paper or poster has been presented at a regional, state, or national psychological conference Provide APA citation, including date and conference name: A manuscript has been submitted to a journal with the student as a first author or co-author Provide APA citation, including author list, date submitted, and journal name: Preliminary/ Comprehensive exam has been successfully submitted and passed Provide date submitted: Dissertation proposed and approved by committee Provide date of dissertation proposal (or expected date), title of dissertation, and dissertation committee member names: Expected number of practicum hours completed (including master's hours) Provide list of practicum agencies, and a summary number of direct (separating therapy and assessment), indirect, and total practicum hours:

 Demonstrated development across program through annual evaluations; met or exceeded minimum level of achievement (MLA) at most recent annual review.

 Advisor and faculty will review annual evaluations across student's time in the program.
-Note here any conversations with advisor or training director regarding developmental progress through the program, and what was done to remedy the situation, as applicable: 4.
-Briefly describe the following: Your goa als for internship (what you hope to gain from the experie ence). - expectations you have for internship (e.g., geographic loc type of supervisor, client characteristics, stipend level, etc. st-doctoral work objectives (where do you want to work, e of work do you want to do). what populations, of internship sites (name and addresses) to which you pl lical Center, CMHC, etc.) lan to apply (e.g., For Departmental Use Only Approved to seek interr nship (Date): Dissertation Committee Chair: Director of Training:
+Note here any conversations with advisor or training director regarding developmental progress through the program, and what was done to remedy the situation, as applicable:

+5. Briefly describe the following:

+Your goals for internship (what you hope to gain from the experience).

+Special expectations you have for internship (e.g., geographic location, type of agency, type of supervisor, client characteristics, stipend level, etc.)

+Your post-doctoral work objectives (where do you want to work, what populations, what type of work do you want to do).

+Your list of internship sites (name and addresses) to which you plan to apply (e.g., VA, Medical Center, CMHC, etc.)

+For Departmental Use Only

+Approved to seek internship (Date):

+Director of Training: